 Using the right shovel to retrieve your metal detecting finds makes it easier to dig dirt plugs and minimize damage to grass.
 When I first got into the hobby, I used a spade that came in the bonus pack with my Garrett AT Pro metal detector, but that tool was pretty much useless.

 I used a long-handle shovel from my garage for a while before eventually ordering the Lesche digging tool that this review is based on.
-I own two metal-detecting shovels, one being this spade, and the other a t-handle digger, both from Lesche.
-I use the t-handle digger more than this one for a few reasons.
+I own two metal-detecting shovels, one being this spade, and the other being a T-handle digger, both from Lesche.
+I use the T-handle digger more than this one for a few reasons.

 I have mixed feelings about this tool.
 I still use it when detecting in certain places, but I'll explain what I like and dislike about it.

-The serrated blade on the Lesche digging tool is very sharp, cutting through dirt easily with some force, even in rocky dirt.
+The serrated blade on the Lesche digging tool is very sharp and can cut through dirt—even rocky dirt— easily with some force.
 The blade acts like a saw, slicing through grass without making much of a mess.

-The small size of this digger is nice for metal detecting curb strips and private-property permissions where a full size shovel might freak people out.
+The small size of this digger is nice for metal detecting curb strips and private-property permissions where a full-sized shovel might freak people out.
 I use it sometimes at new property permissions.

 The red rubber handle on mine came loose after using it only a few times, which was annoying because the handle would slide up and down when cutting plugs.
-I fixed it with some glue, but it was still disappointing that the handle came loose at all, especially after barely using it.
+I fixed it with some glue, but it was still disappointing that the handle came loose at all, especially after using it for such a short time.

 Not long after using this spade, corrosion started forming on the blade.
 I washed off the dirt and dried it after every use, but it still corroded.
 The corrosion isn't horrible, but there are some rust spots on the new blade.